History Detectives: Format

-Episodes usually include three segments, each centering on a single "mystery" or "case".
-Usually a case will be handled by a single "detective" although in early episodes two would occasionally investigate a single case, and there have been cases where a "detective" has called on one of their colleagues for help, usually when the case involves a specialty of their colleague's.
+Episodes usually included three segments, each centering on a single "mystery" or "case".
+Usually a case was handled by a single "detective," although in early episodes two would occasionally investigate a single case, and there were cases where a "detective" called on one of their colleagues for help, usually when the case involved a specialty of their colleague's.

-Each segment begins with a brief introduction and then shows the "detective" meeting with a person who has brought the case to their attention.
-The cases always revolve around a physical object which is supposedly related in some manner to American history.
-Usually these are family heirlooms of some type, although occasionally they are public objects or landmarks or items owned by private archives or museums.
-The person presenting them with the case then shows the investigator the item in question and relates their understanding of how this item is connected to American history.
-Often this involves some element of folk history which has been handed down as family or local lore.
-The investigator will then ask them what they want to find out about the item and the owner will generally give them two or three central questions.
-Often the questions will revolve around whether the item was owned by a particular famous personage or whether it was used in a particular historic event.
-Sometimes the investigator will be asked to track down an obscure creator of a certain item.
-The investigator will then promise to look into the questions and, if the item in question is portable, will ask to take it with them.
+Each segment began with a brief introduction and then showed the "detective" meeting with a person who brought the case to their attention.
+The cases always revolved around a physical object related in some manner to American history.
+Usually these were family heirlooms of some type, although occasionally they were public objects or landmarks or items owned by private archives or museums.
+The person presenting them with the case then showed the investigator the item in question and related their understanding of how this item is connected to American history.
+Often this involved some element of folk history which had been handed down as family or local lore.

+The investigator would then ask them what they want to find out about the item and the owner will generally give them two or three central questions.
+Often the questions revolved around whether the item was owned by a particular famous personage or whether it was used in a particular historic event.
+Sometimes the investigator was asked to track down an obscure creator of a certain item.
+The investigator then promised to look into the questions and, if the item in question was portable, asked to take it with them.

-The rest of the segment involves an investigation of the item's history, focusing particularly on the questions asked by the person who presented them with the case.
-If the provenance of the item is in doubt they will often begin by establishing whether or not the item came from the period in question.
-This will often involve a series of physical tests as well as consultation with experts on appraisal.
-When tracking down specific people the investigators will engage in archival research using such resources as biographies, histories, newspapers, and city directories.
-In attempting to establish the history of the item, the investigators will meet with experts, particularly historians, to gain historical context.
-When needed other experts such as park rangers, appraisers, and experts in relevant skills will be consulted.
-Often, experts will be asked to provide their opinion on the plausibility of a story which is attached to the item, or to explain why a specific historical event happened in a particular way.
+The rest of the segment involved an investigation of the item's history, focusing particularly on the questions asked by the person who presented them with the case.
+If the provenance of the item was in doubt they often began by establishing whether or not the item came from the period in question.
+This often involved a series of physical tests as well as consultation with experts on appraisal.
+When tracking down specific people the investigators engaged in archival research using such resources as biographies, histories, newspapers, and city directories.
+In attempting to establish the history of the item, the investigators met with experts, particularly historians, to gain historical context.
+When needed, other experts, such as park rangers, appraisers, and experts in relevant skills, were consulted.
+Often, experts were asked to provide their opinion on the plausibility of a story attached to the item, or to explain why a specific historical event happened in a particular way.